-Keeps extensions to original Data Model (delivered out of the box) added during the customization of the System Layout.
-Whereas the Data Model Extension property of the System Layout could be changed on any update of the Product, this area fully managed by the Customer, and never affected on the Product update.
+Keeps extensions to the original Data Model (delivered out of the box) added during the customization of the System Layout.
+Whereas the Data Model Extension property of the System Layout could be changed on any update of the Product, this area is fully managed by the Customer, and never affected by the Product update.

-Solution Builder differentiates Local string, which is accessible exceptionally in a scope of the Layout Template they have been declared, and Global Strings, can be reused in all Layout Templates.
+Solution Builder differentiates Local string, which is accessible exceptionally in the scope of the Layout Template they have been declared, and Global Strings, which can be reused in all Layout Templates.